 Paul Elder published this beautiful booklet during the 1915 Panama-Pacific International Exposition.
-It’s a real gem, with striking full-color drawings by Audley B. Wells and a matching envelope.
+It’s a real gem, with striking full-color drawings by Audley B. Wells, sold with a matching envelope.

 Perhaps only after admiring the booklet do we notice the poem it contains, California, by Fred Emerson Brooks (1850-1923).
 Though Brooks and his poetry have been forgotten, he was very popular a century ago as a writer and speaker.
 Modesty, it would seem, was not one of Brooks’s character flaws.
 Billed in a promotional flyer as “The Man Who Never Disappoints, Always Smiling, Always There,” his Chicago publisher gushes: